Legal Aid Ontario: Free Legal Help in Your Language

 • Traffic tickets or minor provincial offences

-If your legal issue falls outside the scope of legal aid coverage, there are other resources available.
-These are outlined later in this article.
+If your legal issue falls outside the scope of legal aid coverage, there are other free and low-cost resources available.
+These are outlined in the section below.

 Do You Qualify for Legal Aid in Ontario?

-Eligibility for legal aid in Ontario is based on two things: your financial situation and the type of legal matter you are facing.
+Eligibility for Legal Aid Ontario is based on two conditions: your financial situation and the type of legal matter you are facing.
 Both conditions must be met.

 Legal Eligibility

 Even if you meet the financial criteria, legal aid will only be issued if your case falls within the types of matters Legal Aid Ontario covers.
-The seriousness of the matter and the potential consequences you face are both considered.
+The seriousness of the matter and the potential consequences you face are both considered in the assessment.

 How to Apply for Legal Aid in Ontario

-Applying for legal aid is a straightforward process.
+Applying for legal aid in Ontario is a straightforward process.
 Here is how it works:

 • Contact Legal Aid Ontario: Call 1-800-668-8258 or visit legalaid.on.ca to start your application.
-You can also apply in person at a Legal Aid Ontario office.
+You can also apply in person at a Legal Aid Ontario office near you.

 • Provide your financial information: You will need to provide details about your income, assets, and household size so that Legal Aid Ontario can assess your financial eligibility.